sitecrafting/Sanitizer/README.md

   },
 ```

+You can also specify the import file as a command line option '--import {file_name}'

 #### Post Conditions

 After sanitizer has finished you can instruct it to export the database to a dump file